andrewbaxter/spaghettinuum/readme.md

 You can use it for hosting your websites (or at least, the name bit, almost, several huge caveats below) and providing public service discovery for various services that don't exist yet.

+_This repo_ is

+- A reference implementation `spagh`, including a fully static as well as a database-backed configuration, plus an HTTP resolver, and a DNS bridge for people still using DNS
+- A command line tool `spagh-cli` for interacting with your node, managing identities, publishing data, and generating basic configs
+- A Rust library for embedding a resolver/publisher in your own software

 # Installing

-Install it with `cargo install spaghettinuum`.

-This provides both the server `spagh` and CLI `spagh-cli`.
+To get the server `spagh` and CLI `spagh-CLI`, install with `cargo install spaghettinuum`.

-# Querying
+If you're just interacting with a server, `curl` is all you need.

+# Try it on the public node

-There's a public gnocchi at `spaghetinnuum.isandrew.com`, ip `149.248.205.99`.
+There's a public node at `spaghetinnuum.isandrew.com`, ip `149.248.205.99` featuring a resolver and DNS bridge.

 ## Resolver

-It's running a resolver on port `43891`.
+The resolver runs on port `43891`.

 You can query arbitrary keys using the CLI (`cargo install spaghettinuum`):